ejhusom/ejhusom.github.io/posts/20210221-offline-internet/index.md

 I assume that the operating system already is installed on the Raspberry Pi (or any similar device).

+Scroll down to the bottom of the post to see screenshots from the offline Internet!

 ### Download the desired content